commanderhoi/129L_Project/README.md

 I've been fighting errors for the past few hours.
 For some reason, the code runs into overflow errors at high timespans or initial conditions that aren't "well-behaved."
 I'll have the code in the repository by tomorrow (11/25) hopefully.

+I have a weird dualism when GPT helps me with code.
+There's two things that happen.
+Either it codes up a function for me, and I spend a while finding all the errors and fixing them, or I write a function or two and GPT tells me why it's wrong, which is slightly amusing.

 ### Milestone 3 (12/2/2023)
 I wrote a script that lets me compare two different pendulums and see the error between them.
 I've generalized the motion of the pendulum to fit into a function, and I think I will finish by plotting the distance between the ends of the pendulum against the difference in initial conditions.
 It's just a simple script that calculates the distance between to corresponding set of coordinates.
 I'll have a bunch of different scripts and images done in the next few days.
 I'll add all my plots to the presentation as well.